 Art Journal and Art Journal Open commit to representation across race, gender, sexuality, disability, and other meaningful forms of experience in our content, our membership as a board, and our appointment of editors as well as to the inclusion of a wide range of approaches, methods, and subfields of modern and contemporary art history and art practice.
 We intend to use institutional structures to transform the disciplines of art and art history rather than to maintain the status quo.

 The quarterly journal, which welcomes submissions from authors and artists worldwide and at every career stage, is published in spring, summer, autumn, and winter by CAA.

-Selected content from each print issue of Art Journal is published on Art Journal Open.Submit to Art Journal
+Selected content from each print issue of Art Journal is published on Art Journal Open.Submit a proposal to Art Journal

 The journal is archived at Taylor & Francis Online and indexed in Bibliography of the History of Art, Art Index, and Arts and Humanities Citation Index.
 Back issues may also be read online in ProQuest, EBSCO, and other online archives.

 To purchase back issues of Art Journal from 1998 to the present, please contact Routledge, Taylor & Francis at firstname.lastname@example.org or 800-354-1420.
 All orders are subject to availability.
 You may browse the tables of contents for past issues of Art Journal.